PurpleArcher2/odin-recipes/README.md

 # Recipes Webpage

 ## About
-A project made as a practice for Odin Project which features recipes of Armenian Foods.
+A project made as a practice for Odin Project which features recipes of Armenian foods.

 ## Screenshots